-Banks advertise balance transfer credit cards as a money-saving debt fix.
-Of course, we know better.
-Balance transfers can reduce your interest costs and help you pay down debt, but only when used responsibly.
-Here are some safe handling instructions for credit card balance transfers.
+Balance transfer credit cards can reduce your interest costs and help you pay off a credit card balance faster, but only when used responsibly.
+Safe handling instructions for credit card balance transfers.

 It’s time to give yourself a ten-second financial check-up: Are all of your hard-earned dollars earning interest?
 Savvy investors know that every dollar deposited at a bank, brokerage, or financial institution should be making money… and that includes your short-term savings, cash investment balances, even your checking account.
 If not, you should be looking for […]